Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 Watch the dogs go from stressed, anxious, and hyper, to being calmer, quieter, and even paying better attention too.
 It, therefore, goes without saying that dogs respond better to calm, soft voices and reward-based methods, which research has proven to be the ultimate best training method for dogs.

-Threatening voices, on the other hand, make dogs anxious, and anxious dogs may respond with appeasement gestures such as turning the head, walking slowly or sitting/lying down which are often interpreted by dog owners as the dog being "stubborn," further aggravating the owner's frustration.
+Threatening voices, on the other hand, make dogs anxious, and anxious dogs may respond with appeasement gestures such as turning their head, walking slowly, or sitting/lying down which are often interpreted by dog owners as the dog being "stubborn," further aggravating the owner's frustration.